SRI-CSL/llvm2smt/README.md

 We also use a global variable to denote the stack pointer.
 It is used to encode the LLVM alloca operations (i.e., create local variables on the stack).

-We use a bitprecise representation: `i1` variables are represented as Boolean, all other integer types are converted to bitvectors of the appropriate size.
+We use a bit-precise representation: `i1` variables are represented as Boolean, all other integer types are converted to bitvectors of the appropriate size.
 For example, `i32` variables are represented as bitvectors of length 32.
 We support all LLVM types except